Themis Klarides: Positions

 Klarides has long advocated for reforms to Connecticut's sex offender registry.
 In 2015, she championed a bill that created a committee to review the state's sex offender registry laws and regulations.
 Her position is to have a registry that significantly increases the level of detail on an offender's profile.

 The Radiological Society of Connecticut honored her in 2016 for her work in preventable healthcare services for women.

 In 2017, Klarides led House Republicans in passing a bipartisan budget that included a bonding cap, a revenue cap, and a volatility cap.
 These measures resulted in the rebuilding of Connecticut's rainy day fund, as well as the additional payments made in 2021 towards the state's pension liabilities.

 In 2019, Klarides argued against removing qualified immunity for police officers during debate on the Police Accountability Act.
 Klarides voted against the Police Accountability Act.

 In 2018, Governor Malloy proposed implementing tolls to provide revenue for the Special Transportation Fund.
-Klarides defeated the proposal, and called it her signature achievement in the 2018 legislative session.
+Klarides worked to defeat the proposal, and called it her signature achievement in the 2018 legislative session.
 In 2019, Governor Lamont made a push for tolls in Connecticut that failed to pass the legislature, with Klarides called one of "the biggest opponents of tolls".

 In 2022, Klarides said she did not vote for President Donald Trump in the 2020 U.S. presidential election.